Brandonkhumalo/Brandonkhumalo/README.md

-- 👋 Hi, I’m @Brandonkhumalo
-- 👀 I’m interested in Mobile development with java and Backend development with Python Django
+# 👋 Hi, I’m Brandon khumalo - Mobile and Backend Developer
 - 🌱 I’m currently learning Pro Dev Backend with ALX

   I am an entry-level mobile and backend developer with expertise in Java for Android development and Django for backend systems.
 I have been actively building projects  to sharpen my skills.
 My top skills include mobile app development, backend API integration, and problem-solving.
 What sets me apart is my ability to build scalable, efficient, and user-friendly applications while continuously learning and adapting to new technologies.